jlesca/python-lists/README.md

 # Lists in Python :snake:

 There're many functions and methods with list in Python.
-Let's see some of them that I could to learn.
+Let's see some of them that I've been able to learn.